 The origin of word play comes from the old English plan, plegian which means to move rapidly.
 While play relates to dance and movement, games relate more to structure and rules.

 If you had to choose only one playful activity to include at work, make it movement.
 Movement is important for far more reasons than I can list in this post, the most essential being that movement is what allows for energy within the body to flow.
 This movement of energy, in turn, means access to new ideas and old memories which allows for more creative problem-solving.

 Although this is by far the most tangible aspect of play to implement in the workplace, there are some challenges due to social conditioning and workplace design.

 Most physical workspaces are not designed for collaboration (and play).
 They are designed for workers to sit still and graft quietly.
 I’m surprised how few people seem to notice the link between a lack of communication and collaboration in the workplace and the physical design of the space.

 Re-arrange desks to have teams physically sit together.
 Leave space to move around and use light and mobile furniture.
 Have plenty of space to write on (like whiteboards or glass windows) and add colour where possible.
 Make it messy.
 When it’s too perfect no-one will want to contribute.

 Another barrier to implementing movement play relates to our schooling system.
 From a young age, we learn that ‘good’ children sit down quietly behind a desk and listen to what the teacher (or boss) says.
 Movement is frequently punished.
-In fact, many parents medicate their children to make them more docile.
+Many parents medicate their children to make them more docile.

-Trying to get people to move in the workplace requires re-modelling these old beliefs.
+Trying to get people to move into the workplace requires re-modelling these old beliefs.
 Start small by implementing stand-up meetings – shorter meetings with a physical board.
 Next, invite the team to contribute information by moving or writing something on the whiteboard.
-Finally, you’re ready for more playful activities such as bodystorming or place storming.
+Finally, you’re ready for more playful activities such as bodystorming or place-storming.